 Wireless Reverse Charging

-One of the highlights of the 2019 iPhone 11 and iPhone 11 Max will be support for wireless reverse charging.
+One of the highlights of the new iPhones will be support for wireless reverse charging.
 As seen on the Huawei Mate 20 Pro/P30 Pro and Samsung Galaxy S10, wireless reverse charging will allow the 2019 iPhones to wirelessly charge other devices.
 While the process will be slow, it is ideally recommended for accessories like the Apple Watch and AirPods.
 This would be a useful feature to have as it will ensure that one has to travel only with their iPhone charger and not worry about carrying the chargers for the AirPods or Apple Watch.

 iPhone 11 Price

-Like every other iPhone release over the last decade, we will see Apple unveil the iPhone 11 in September.
+Like every other iPhone release over the last decade, we expect Apple to unveil the 2019 iPhones in September.
+Check out our article to find out iPhone 11 release date.
 After that, the handsets will go on sale in late September in most markets followed by a wider launch in October.